-Clearly Options could not have known before Mr Q's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
+Clearly Options could not have known before Mr W's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
 But what it could and should have known was that the IFA Cape Verde4 Life said it was involved with was giving no advice on the suitability of the unregulated investment for Cape Verde4 Life's clients.
-1 Stop Financial Services had been operating its business model since before Cape Verde4 Life first became an introducer and that business model had therefore been discoverable if Options had carried out checks on that firm in 2011.

 This meant that the involvement of a regulated IFA should not have provided the comfort to Options that it might otherwise have done.
-It meant that Options' potential new clients from Cape Verde4 Life were not getting advice from an authorised and regulated financial adviser on the suitability of their investing potentially all of their pension in an unregulated investment Options considered to be high risk and speculative.
+It meant that Options' potential new clients from Cape Verde4 Life were not getting advice from an authorised and regulated financial adviser on the suitability of their investing potentially all of their pension in unregulated investments that Options considered to be high risk and speculative.
 So it knew or should have known that the business model Cape Verde4 Life was involved in lacked the safeguard of effective independent regulated advice.
-So the involvement of the IFA with its business model ought to have been a red flag item that should have given Options concerns.
+So, the involvement of the IFA with its business model ought to have been a red flag item that should have given Options concerns.